Fountains in Moscow: Moscow Fountains in the Czarist Era

 The first fountains in Moscow were built in the early 19th century, after the completion of the Mitischinskovo aqueduct, which brought clean drinking water to the center of the city.
 The first fountain in Moscow was located on Trubnaya Square, near the Roshdestvenskovo Monastery.
-Several fountains were built along the Neglinnaya River up to Kuznetskiy Most Street.
+Several fountains were built along the Neglinnaya River.

 Between 1830 and 1835 five new fountains were constructed in Moscow; the Sheremeteskiy Fountain near the Sukhareva Tower; the Nikolayevskiy Fountain on Lubyanka Square; the Petrovskiy Fountain on Theater Square, in front of the Bolshoi Theater; the Voskresenskiy Fountain near the entrance to the Alexander Garden, and the Varvarskiy on Kulishkakh Fountain, near Varvarskaya and Slavyanskaya Squares.
 The Sheremetevskiy and Nikolayevskiy Fountains were later demolished.
 The Varvarskiy on Kulikakh Fountain was moved in 1932 to Leninsky Prospect, in front of the building of the Academy of Sciences.
 Only a part remains from the Voskresenskiy Fountain at Alexander Garden, hidden by a metal covering.
 Only the Petrovskiy Fountain remains in its original site separated from the Bolshoi Theater by the Monument to Karl Marx.

 In 1851-53, following the construction of a new water main between at the Babyetgorodskiy Dam and the Krasnoholmskiy Bridge, the city engineer Maksimov built new fountains for supplying drinking water on Arbat Square and Tverskaya Square (now Pushkin Square), at the Pashkov mansion near the Kremlin; on Zatsep Square, Serpukhovskaya Square, Kaluzhskaya Square, Pyatnitskaya Street and Polyanka Street.
 Decorative fountains were placed on Sobachaya Square, the corner of Mokhovaya Street and Znamenka Street and other locations around the city.

 The Nikolayevskiy Fountain and Petrovskiy Fountain, both built in 1835, were embellished with bronze statues of the muses of theater, made by the I.P.
 Vitali.
 Water-porters carried drinking water from these fountains to local residents.
 The Petrovskiy Fountain on Theater Square also had a two basins providing drinking water for horses.